xuhcc/aramask/README.md

 - Needs [experimental version](https://github.com/MetaMask/metamask-snaps-beta) of Metamask.
 - Needs backend service to construct Agent transactions.
-- Metamask will display agent contract address in its account list instead of DAO address.
+- Metamask will [display agent contract address](https://github.com/xuhcc/aramask/issues/2) in its account list instead of DAO address.
 - Every transaction requires two confirmations from the user.
-- Successful transactions will be marked as failed in transaction list of Aragon account.
+- Successful transactions will be [marked as failed](https://github.com/xuhcc/aramask/issues/3) in transaction list of Aragon account.
-- Sometimes transaction will fail with error: `No functions specified in artifact for 0x...`.
+- Transaction may [randomly fail](https://github.com/xuhcc/aramask/issues/1) with error `No functions specified in artifact for 0x...`.
 - Works only in Chrome/Chromium.

 ### Metamask installation